 Obviously, some of the info/documentation is easier to obtain than others.
 Typically you wouldn’t want to pay a large fee for approval in a brand unless you have an ongoing relationship with a reputable supplier and know for certain you will have a long-term source of high quality, profitable inventory.
 But in the case of simply needing to provide wholesale invoices, it can be relatively straightforward to acquire the necessary documentation.

 If you apply for approval and you’re denied, don’t worry – the story is not over.
 Denial or a request for more info doesn’t mean you can’t apply again in the future.
-As you sell for a longer period of time on Amazon, your seller metrics (including return rate, seller feedback, and other metrics) will build up to the point where you qualify for approval in more categories and brands.
+As you sell for a longer period of time on Amazon, your seller metrics (including return rate, seller feedback, customer service rating, and other metrics) will build up to the point where you qualify for approval in more categories and brands.
 It just takes time for Amazon to see that you are a solid, dependable FBA seller.
 Which leads me to my next step…

-3. Apply again later, if necessary.
+3. Apply for approval again later, if necessary.

 If you are denied a quick approval by Amazon, be sure to go back and reapply 3 to 6 months in the future.
 Many times you will be automatically approved later down the road because you have improved your seller metrics or gained longevity in your selling account.

 Make a habit of regularly going into Seller Central and checking your active applications to see if you can reapply and get a quick approval.
-I recommend setting a reminder on your calendar every 3 to 6 months to go in and check the status of these applications and reapply where necessary.
+I recommend setting a reminder on your calendar every 3 to 6 months to go in and check the status of your applications and reapply where necessary.

 To find out more information about the requirements for each of the Amazon categories, you can check out this quick link: www.fulltimefba.com/whatcanisell.
 This link will take you directly to the Seller Central page with an overview of categories, which ones require approval, what the requirements for approval are, and a link to start the application process.